The economics of earthbags

 Wal-Mart and Royal Dutch Shell.

-To give them credit, the concrete industry is (after having the writing
+To give the concrete industry credit, they are (after having the

 on the wall read to them) actually making